 COMP BW

-Article 81
+Article 81 (> applies to Art.
+1, 2 & 3) [Post 21 November 2018 shadows’ version (including comments by lawyers-linguists)]

 Review

 1. By ...
 [18 months after the date of entry into force of this Regulation], and every 3 years thereafter, the Commission shall publish a general report on the experience acquired as a result of the operation of the Authority and the procedures laid down in this Regulation.
-That report shall evaluate, inter alia:
+That report shall evaluate, inter alia: (864 Berès)

-(a) the effectiveness and convergence in supervisory practices reached by competent authorities:
+(a) the effectiveness and convergence in supervisory practices reached by competent authorities: (864 Berès)

 (i) the convergence in functional independence of the competent authorities and convergence in standards equivalent to corporate governance;